EPFLiGHT/LiGHT-doc/docs/projects.md

   Contact: Guillaume Boyé (guillaume.boye@epfl.ch)

-- **Polyglot Meditron**
+- **Polyglot Meditron & Giving Meditron a Voice**

   Speaking English is nice, most content online is in English.
 Having a performant LLM for medical tasks formulated in English is useful.
 But not enough!
 In low-resource settings and even in most places of the globe, people usually prefer using their first language rather than English.

-  This project aims at making Meditron models more proficient in other languages, with a focus on low-resource languages.
-Work is needed, since having a polyglot base model is generally not enough: popular models do not have a focus on low-resource languages, and there is also a need to make sure to teach the model non-English medical terminology.

-  Contact: Fabrice Nemo (fabrice.nemo@epfl.ch)

-- **Giving Meditron a voice**

   There are many people around the world who even though cannot read, seek healthcare information and guidance.
 Currently, medical LLMs, even those that are multi-modal, are usually constrained to a few languages thereby limiting their application in this particular use-case of healthcare question answering.
 The main objective of this project is to extend the multi-lingual speech capabilities of our Meditron model to ensure that it is more accessible to people around the world.

+  This project aims at making Meditron models more proficient in other languages, with a focus on low-resource languages.
+In written and spoken speech.
+Work is needed, since having a polyglot base model is generally not enough: popular models do not have a focus on low-resource languages, and there is also a need to make sure to teach the model non-English medical terminology.

-  Contact: David Sasu (david.sasu@epfl.ch)
+  Contact: Fabrice Nemo (fabrice.nemo@epfl.ch) & David Sasu (david.sasu@epfl.ch)

 - **NeuroMeditron**